 Students offered admission through the Early Identification Program are selected from institutional nominees to the program.
 Each institution, through its premedical advisors, may nominate up to six deserving students.
 Generally, one or two EIP students from each institution may be selected annually.
 Students may not directly apply to the Admissions Office.
 Alpert Medical School reserves the right to reject any applicant that it believes does not meet its standards.

 Students nominated for the EIP must meet the following requirements before their application is considered complete.
-Materials mailed by facsimile or by electronic mail are not acceptable and will not be considered.
 Only complete applications will be reviewed.

 1. Submission of the Early Identification Program Application Form

 Applicants must submit a printed copy of the application with an original signature.
-The electronic application forms are available here.
+The application forms are available below:

 2. Official transcripts from all institutions of higher education where courses were taken